-Concern about the ill effects of trade, even if vastly exaggerated, however has been highly successful in preventing the U.S. from signing new free-trade agreements.
-Since 2000, the U.S. government has brought into force deals with a number of extremely small economies, primarily for foreign policy, rather than economic, reasons-with Bahrain and Jordan in the Middle East and with Colombia, Panama, Peru and a group of Central American states in Latin America.
+Concern for such workers has been highly successful in preventing new free-trade agreements.
+Since 2000, the U.S. government has brought into force deals with a number of extremely small economies, primarily for foreign policy, rather than economic, reasons-with Bahrain and Jordan in the Middle East and with Colombia, Panama, Peru, and a group of Central American states in Latin America.
 Cumulatively, these have had essentially no impact on the openness of the U.S. economy.
 In the last 20 years, only the 2012 U.S.-Korea Free Trade Agreement, a deal with South Korea, has required any measurable liberalization, and even it included greater protections for U.S. manufacturers of light trucks.
 A U.S.-Japanese agreement concluded in 2019 was so limited that it required no congressional approval.
 The Trans-Pacific Partnership (TPP) would have significantly opened the United States up, but it was rejected by Trump on the third day of his administration, to the cheers of many Democrats.
 The U.S.-Mexico-Canada Agreement put up more protections for U.S. auto production than its predecessor, the North American Free Trade Agreement.
-While I strongly support the addition of high environmental and labor standards to the USMCA, in terms of openness to competition or fair trade the rest of USMCA is a move backwards.

 The rest of the world has been moving in the opposite direction.
 The EU has added 13 new member states since 2000, thereby achieving the deepest economic integration anywhere, including the largely free movement of labor.
 It has also matched the United States in concluding comparable trade deals with Japan and South Korea and has struck additional agreements with Canada, Singapore, and Vietnam.
 Japan has not only joined the TPP's successor but also opened up its economy to China and South Korea by joining the Regional Comprehensive Economic Partnership.
 Australia, New Zealand, and Singapore have also signed on to both deals.
-The only high-income democracy to retreat from trade more than the United States is the United Kingdom, whose exit from the EU has gone about as badly for workers and low-income households as most economists predicted.
-But even the U.K. has now sought to join the CPTPP.
+The only high-income democracy to retreat from trade more than the United States is the United Kingdom, whose exit from the EU has gone about as badly as most economists predicted.
+But even it promptly sought to join the TPP's successor.

 The U.S. economy has retreated from global economic integration in another way, too: by discouraging foreign companies from building new plants, offices, research facilities, or outlets in the United States.
 "Greenfield investment," as this type of activity is known, is much more desirable than corporate takeovers, mergers, or the cross-border sale of businesses-forms of foreign investment that may entail only a change of ownership, without creating any new jobs.
 In fact, foreign greenfield investment is generally associated with increases in higher-paying jobs and R & D spending.
 But since 2000, the inflow of greenfield investment to the United States has been trending down sharply, from \$13 billion annually in 2000 to \$4 billion annually in 2019.
-(See Figure 5) Blame goes to a succession of nationalist policies adopted by Congress during the last four administrations that have increased the threat of arbitrary restrictions on technology transfers and foreign ownership.
+Blame goes to a succession of nationalist policies that have increased the threat of arbitrary restrictions on technology transfers and foreign ownership.